 If you feel comfortable, tell people you’re seeing a therapist, they don’t have to know what for, but the fact that you’re being open about seeking help is nothing to feel ashamed of and slowly breaks down the taboo.

 4. Be conscious of language

-Mental health can be a sensitive subject.
-People can be triggered quite easily if people aren’t aware of the language they use.
-Throw away comments relating to mental health issues such as “I’m so OCD” and certain phrases like “man up” are said without thought or meaning attached but could send someone who IS struggling to a problematic place.
+Mental health is oftentimes a sensitive subject.
+People can become triggered quite easily if people aren’t aware of the language they use.
+Throw away comments relating to mental health issues, such as “I’m so OCD” and certain phrases like “man up” could send someone who IS struggling to a problematic place.

 5. Do your research on therapy

-Many people would have tried counselling or therapy to find it ‘hasn’t worked’ but this is often down to the approach used.
-Carry out thorough research on accredited professionals who are specialised in certain conditions, to give yourself the best chance of recovery.
+Many people would have tried counselling or therapy to find it ‘hasn’t worked’, but this is perhaps down to the approach used.
+Carry out thorough research on accredited professionals who specialise in certain conditions to give yourself the best chance of recovery.
 Don’t give up after one bad experience.

 How can Onebright help to support you?

-If you are struggling with your mental health, we are here to help.
-All our therapists are BABCP accredited, meaning they hold the highest gold standard a Cognitive Behavioural Therapist can be.
+If you are struggling with your mental health and ready to begin taking control of your mental health, we are here to help.
+All our therapists are BABCP accredited, meaning they hold the highest gold standard possible for a in Cognitive Behavioural Therapist.
 Below is a list of services provided to support you: